 Haiti is the poorest country in the Western Hemisphere.
-It’s gone through several decades of dictatorial rule and then civil conflict.
-Haiti is also considered a classic example of state failure, a country that’s unable to control its territory and unable to provide the most basic services to its people, even in the capital Port-au-Prince.
-Justice, education, water supply, sewage and electricity are virtually non-existent.
+It’s gone through several decades of dictatorial rule followed by civil conflict.
+Haiti is also considered a classic example of state failure, a country that’s unable to control its territory or provide the most basic services to its people, even in the capital Port-au-Prince.
+Justice, education, water, sewage and electricity are virtually non-existent.
 Many of the capital’s slums are controlled by armed gangs.
 Elections were held earlier this year, and a new government is now in place.
 For the first time in many years, there’s hope in Haiti.

 Radio Netherlands Worldwide presents “Paradise Lost”.
 It’s the second programme in “The Abyss” a four-part series on failed states produced in collaboration with the Ford Foundation.
 It’s presented by Eric Beauchemin.